Highly Qualified and Talented Teachers

 An Associates, Bachelor’s or Master’s Degree in Early Childhood Education, a Bachelor’s or Master’s in a related field, or a Bachelor’s or Master’s Degree in another field with an equivalency of coursework in Education, are required in order to be a Head Teacher.
 Assistant Teachers have or work toward EEC Lead Teacher Certification (a minimum of four college courses in Early Childhood Education).
 Experience with Handwriting Without Tears, Eureka Math and NAEYC Accreditation are a plus!

 We welcome applicants to contact us at any time so we may keep their information on file for future school year and summer openings.

-We are seeking a qualified Assistant Teacher (30 hours per week) and also Substitute Teacher applicants for the upcoming 2022-2023 school year.
+We are seeking Substitute Teacher applicants for the current 2022-2023 school year.

 Send resume and cover letter to: